Residency Requirements For Virginia Divorce

 To further complicate matters, a court may have jurisdiction to grant your divorce, but may not have jurisdiction to decide issues of child custody or property division.

 If you have questions about jurisdiction, it is best to consult with an experienced attorney as soon as possible in the process.
 This step could prevent the waste of time and money that would be incurred by filing your divorce action in the wrong jurisdiction.
-The family lawyers at Livesay & Myers, P.C. have years of experience in handling jurisdictional issues in divorce cases across Northern Virginia.
+The divorce lawyers at Livesay & Myers, P.C. have years of experience in handling jurisdictional issues in divorce cases across Northern Virginia.
 Contact us to schedule a consultation today.